Assets: Files

 Uploading a file is a three-step flow:

-1. request a signed S3 upload URL
+1. request a signed (multipart) upload

-2. PUT the file directly to S3
+2. PUT each part of the file directly to storage

-3. confirm the upload.
+3. confirm the upload

 This avoids streaming large files through Fileflare’s servers.